Pistons vs Knicks Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 21)

 Detroit vs. New York Odds

-AI algorithm Remi is pouring through loads of stats on each line.
-In fact, anytime the Detroit vs New York trends are analyzed, there’s always several intriguing observations to key in on.
-Not to mention games played at extreme altitude seemingly never follow normal, predictable betting trends.
+AI algorithm Remi is pouring through mountains of data on each line.
+In fact, anytime the Detroit vs New York trends are analyzed, there’s always several intriguing angles to key in on.
+Not to mention games played at extreme altitude seemingly never follow normal, predictable patterns.

 Detroit vs New York Opening Odds